 We are living in the time of the judgment hour.
 We will all face our life's record.
 Who is going to be accepted in the judgment?
 Will it be the righteous man or the unrighteous man?
 The holy man or the unholy man?
 Actually the religion of Jesus tells us that we are both righteous yet unrighteous.
-The people of God are described as those without guile and who do not lie so the witness of the true Christian is that he confesses his faults to others and that he continually needs to have his feet washed and partake of the forgiveness of sin until Jesus comes in the clouds of heaven.
-All who call themselves holy will be cast out in that day for they are liars.
+The people of God are described as those without guile and who do not lie so the witness of the true Christian is that he confesses his faults to others and that he continually needs to have his "feet washed" and partake of the forgiveness of sin until Jesus comes in the clouds of heaven.
+All who think of themselves as"holy" will be cast out in that day for they are liars.
 Those who are without guile are those who do not lie and say Lord be merciful to me a sinner.
 These are the "144,000" who follow the Lamb wherever He goes.

-"Nevertheless when the Son of man cometh, shall he find faith on the earth
+"Nevertheless when the Son of man cometh, shall he find faith on the earth?"

 Some of Luther's extreme statements did not help the cause of the Reformation and opened the reformer to the charge of teaching that one can sin willfully and still claim justification by faith.
 This is not true justification.
-Justification by faith as taught by Paul implies that the sinner is genuinely sorry for his sinful life and his shortcomings (repentance).
+Justification by faith as taught by Paul implies that the repentant sinner is genuinely sorry for his sinful life and his shortcomings.
 The apostle taught "faith in Christ" and "repentance from dead works".

 Acts 20:20-21 I kept back nothing that was helpful, but proclaimed it to you, and taught you publicly and from house to house, 21 "testifying to Jews, and also to Greeks, repentance toward God and faith toward our Lord Jesus Christ.

 There can be no teaching that an unrepentant sinner can claim to be a Christian and have eternal life who does not both repent and believe in the forgiveness of sin through faith in the blood of our Lord.
-Having said this however we must still affirm that all Christians still continually fall short of God's perfection and must continually repent and put our faith in the unmerited grace of God through the Cross of Jesus Christ our Lord.
+Having said this however we must still affirm that all Christians still continually fall short of God's perfection and must continually repent and put our faith in the unmerited grace of God through the cross of Jesus Christ our Lord.
 This is what is meant by the description of all Christians as being "righteous yet unrighteous" or "sinless yet sinful" or having "perfect imputed righteousness yet imperfect imparted righteousness".
 Christians can copy the pattern of Jesus and His perfection but we can never equal it.
 Justification by faith is not a license to sin willfully yet we all admit that we all fall short of the mark and cannot claim to be without sin.